vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 1. Download the [64-bit binaries for Windows](https://tools.hana.ondemand.com/#hanatools).
 2. Unzip the file.
-3. Launch the executable dbinst.exe to install all necessary client libraries, which includes the ODBC driver.
+3. Launch `dbinst.exe` to install all necessary client libraries, which includes the ODBC driver.

 ![image](/assets/2025-05-04/010.png)

-## Using the ODBC data source
+## Add an ODBC data source

-To access the Hana ODBC driver in the Peakboard designer we create a new data ODBC data source.
-It only has one text field for the connection string and one for the SQL command to be executed against the database.
+To access the Hana ODBC driver in the Peakboard Designer, we create a new ODBC data source.
+It takes two strings:
+* "Connection string", which tells the data source how to connect to our database.
+* "Statement," which is the SQL statement to executed against the database.

+### Connection string
 Here are the parts of the connection string:

-- DRIVERS is the techical name of the ODBC driver
+- `DRIVERS`, the technical name of the ODBC driver.
-- SERVERNODE is the SQL endpoint which we copied earlier
+- `SERVERNODE`, the SQL endpoint which we copied earlier.
+- `UID`, the username for the database.
-- UID, PWD are the values for user name and password to access the database
+- `PWD`, the password for the database.

 Here's a sample of how a connection string should look like:

 {% highlight text %}
 DRIVER={HDBODBC};SERVERNODE=f0dfd2cf-d606-4bef-b9ac-8d7baebccb11.hana.trial-us10.hanacloud.ondemand.com:443;UID=DBADMIN;PWD=MyDirtySecret;
 {% endhighlight %}

+### SQL statement

 In our example we will access a demo table that contains some stock information.
 To rebuild the table we can use [this SQL statement](/assets/2025-05-04/warehousetable.txt).
 So the corresponding SQL statement is "select * from stock_information" to retrieve the data.